fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-07-animating-SVG-with-CSS.md

 3. The black circle  `<circle class="cls-3"...`
 4. The white curved line inside the black circle which represents the speck of light `<path class="cls-4"...`

-Because I wanted to move the centre of the eye, which consists of components #3 and #4, I had to group these two components together by adding a `<g>` in **line 15 and 18** element.
+Because I wanted to move the centre of the eye, which consists of components #3 and #4, I had to group these two components together by adding a `<g>` element in **lines 15 and 18**.

 # Editing the CSS code